Birth Control for Acne – How Does It Work And Can Birth Control Help Acne?

 The Wonderful World of Hormones

 Most people with hormonal acne say that the week before their period is when their acne is at its worst.
 This is called premenstrual acne, and it’s incredibly common.
 To understand why so many people have premenstrual acne, we have to look at the hormones involved.
-Hundreds of hormones go into almost every bodily process, but the three main hormones associated with premenstrual acne are estrogen, progesterone, and testosterone.
+Hundreds of hormones go into almost every bodily process, but the three main hormones associated with premenstrual acne2 are estrogen, progesterone, and testosterone.

 You may have heard that estrogen is a “female” hormone and testosterone is a “male” hormone, but everyone makes them both, just in different amounts.
 Many women (but not all) create more estrogen and less testosterone, many men (but not all) create more testosterone and less estrogen, and nonbinary or intersex folks can make any number of combinations of the two.
 At the end of the day, what causes acne is not based on the amount of any particular hormone that you make, it’s the ratio between the hormones.

 Estrogen, progesterone, and testosterone levels pretty much hold steady until puberty.
-This is your baseline level, the amounts of hormones at are “natural” for your body.
+This is your baseline level, the amounts of hormones that are “natural” for your body.
 Although we use the word “natural,” that doesn’t mean there aren’t a number of natural reasons to actively change those levels.
 It just means that is the level your body naturally produces without outside influence.
 As you age, this natural level will change and your body will adjust.
 If you do not menstruate, your hormone levels will likely even out after puberty.

 If you do menstruate, however, this natural level will remain unstable throughout most of your reproductive years as your hormones fluctuate in order to ovulate and menstruate.
 Before we explore how birth control can regulate these fluctuations, let’s take a look at various hormone levels throughout the menstrual cycle.